vgteam/vg_docker/README.md

 ## under the hood

-When an update to this repository is pushed,
+When you push an update to this repository,

 1. Travis CI notices and, according to `.travis.yml` above, runs `build.sh` which:
 1. uses `docker build` to bake and test the images (on the Travis CI worker)